lucques/system-config/doc/recipes.md

-# General: Restore
+# Recipes

-The following recipes are are generally applicable.
+The following recipes are generally applicable.

 ## Install Debian